Scottish Football: Fix the Foundations First

 Rule changes could support this too: look at retreat lines, include offsides, no goalkeepers picking up pass-backs and kick-ins or dribble-ins.
 Current rules reduce the amount of decision making from the players and can create problems further down the line.

-These changes are not about making the game softer.
-They are about making it better.
+These changes are all about making our game better.
 Not enough children love football right now.
 They love the idea of being a player, but not many love the game.
-That has to change.
+That has to change and we need to find a way to have children enjoying having a ball at their feet again.

 If we want more skilful, brave, intelligent Scottish players, we need to create environments that demand those qualities from the beginning.